I know, I know…

 Paying hourly means if they’re not working, you’re not paying for it.

-But paying hourly is a commitment to yourself that you’re not that interested in growing your business.
+But paying hourly kinda says that you’re not that interested in growing your business.

 Paying a salary is the opposite.